Cute Japan pop star recruits soldiers as Abe boosts military

 TOKYO Just as Prime Minister Shinzo Abe beefs up Japan's military, the armed forces have turned to a 20-year pop idol for a softer touch in recruiting soldiers in a country that revels in all things cute.

-"Working for the Self-Defence Forces presents boundless dreams - like the earth, ocean and the sea," says Haruka Shimazaki of the all-girl group AKB48 in a new 30-second commercial distributed by the Defence Ministry.
+"Working for the Self-defense Forces presents boundless dreams - like the earth, ocean and the sea," says Haruka Shimazaki of the all-girl group AKB48 in a new 30-second commercial distributed by the Defense Ministry.

 "There's work that you can only do here," she says with a smile.
 A pink heart-shaped cherry petal spins as she points to the English phrase "You AND PEACE."

 The nationally broadcast ad was released last week on the same day that Abe made his latest move toward a more muscular military, easing restrictions on Japanese troops fighting overseas.
-In April he eased decades-old restrictions on military exports after ending a decade of defence-spending cuts, worrying giant neighbour China.
+In April he eased decades-old restrictions on military exports after ending a decade of defense-spending cuts, worrying giant neighbor China.

 Shimazaki is one of the more bankable stars of the pop group.
 Fans recently voted her No. 7 among the 296 members of AKB48 and its sister groups.